glihm/starkli/book/src/cairolang-tutos/starkli-101.md

 }
 ```

-Let's give a simple example with only docker required using the cairo compiler and docker:
+Let's give an example with only docker required on your machine:

 ```
 sudo docker run --rm -it -v $(pwd):/cairo --entrypoint starknet-compile starknet/cairo:1.1.0 /cairo/contract1.cairo /cairo/contract1.json --replace-ids